 How Long To Feed A New Package of Bees

 Like most things in beekeeping, there is no “hard and fast” answer.
 Be prepared to feed until your bees have drawn out and filled all the boxes they need for Winter.

 In upstate South Carolina, my colonies have 1 deep and 1 shallow.
 I will offer sugar water to my new colonies until both of those boxes are mostly finished.
-This means that a beehive established in April may be fed until July or August.
+A beehive established in April may be fed until July or August or beyond.

 It is easy to see why local forage conditions and weather play a big role.
 In mid Spring, we have ample nectar available.
 But our Summer is hot and often very dry.

 Don’t stop feeding your new bees until they have enough food stored for Winter.
 This means that all comb is drawn out and honey stored and capped in the hive.
 Your colony has enough frames of honey to survive the Winter.